Updated: 6 days ago

 I remember that morning.
 I took a pregnancy test a few days late, unconcerned.
 It had happened before, with a little negative sign showing up minutes later.
 I was going about my morning as I got ready for work, puttering around in the kitchen, pouring coffee grounds into the filter, filling the water reservoir, hitting the start button.
 I turned around to find a "Pregnant +" blinking back at me on the counter.

 I froze.
 I laughed.
-I said, "Fuck."
+I said a not-so-nice-word.
 Then I said that word about twenty more times.

 I wasn't sure what to do.
-Tim was still asleep, I had to go to work, and I had to go about my day.
+Tim was still asleep and I had to go to work.
 So, semi-convinced it was a false positive, I threw the test in the trash, put my scrubs on and drove to the store.
 I bought six more tests and took them to work.